SS Normandie: Lafayette conversion

 On 20 December 1941, the Auxiliary Vessels Board officially recorded President Franklin D. Roosevelt's approval of Normandie's transfer to the U.S. Navy.
 Plans called for the vessel to be turned into a troopship ("convoy unit loaded transport").
 The Navy renamed her USS Lafayette, in honor of both Marquis de la Fayette, the French general who fought on the Colonies' behalf in the American Revolution, and the alliance with France that made American independence possible.
 The name was a suggestion of J. P. "Jim" Warburg, advisory assistant to Colonel William J. Donovan, Coordinator of Information, which was passed through multiple channels including Secretary of the Navy Frank Knox; Admiral Harold R. Stark, Chief of Naval Operations (CNO); and Rear Adm.
 Randall Jacobs, Chief of the Bureau of Navigation.
-The name La Fayette (later universally and unofficially contracted to Lafayette) was officially approved by the Secretary of the Navy on 31 December 1941, with the vessel classified as a transport, AP-53.
+The name La Fayette (later universally and unofficially contracted to Lafayette) was officially approved by the secretary of the navy on 31 December 1941, with the vessel classified as a transport, AP-53.

 Earlier proposals included turning Lafayette into an aircraft carrier, but this was dropped in favor of immediate troop transport.
 The ship remained moored at Pier 88 for the conversion.
-A contract for her conversion to a troop transport was awarded to Robins Dry Dock and Repair Co., a subsidiary of Todd Shipyards, on 27 December 1941.
+A contract for her conversion to a troop transport was awarded to Robins Dry Dock and Repair Company, a subsidiary of Todd Shipyards, on 27 December 1941.
 On that date, Capt.
 Clayton M. Simmers, the 3rd Naval District Materiel Officer, reported to the Bureau of Ships (BuShips) his estimate that the conversion work could be completed by 31 January 1942, and planning for the work proceeded on that basis.